webpolis/ghs/README.md

-# GitHub Stars Organizer
+# StarSearch: Semantic Search for GitHub Stars

-A Python CLI tool that organizes your GitHub starred repositories using semantic embeddings and vector search.
+A command-line tool to semantically search your starred GitHub repositories.

-**WHY?** If you are like me, who goes **starring** repositories as a way to bookmark them, but you later find it hard to recall a specific tool or library due to the archaic search feature in **GitHub**, which does not do semantic similarity search, then this tool is for you.
+**¿WHY?** If you are like me, who goes **starring** repositories as a way to bookmark them, but you later find it hard to recall a specific tool or library due to the archaic search feature in **GitHub**, which does not do semantic similarity search, then this tool is for you.

 ## Features